joshchew24/notes/FNH 355/UNICEF Conceptual Framework on the Determinants of Maternal and Child Nutrition.md

 - adequate nutrition, health, and sanitation services
 - healthy living environments that prevent disease and promote good diets and physical activity
 ## Immediate Determinants
+- co-occurrence of good diets and good care leads to adequate nutrition for children and women across the life course
+### Diets
+- driven by adequate food and feeding
+### Care
+- driven by adequate services and practices
 ## Outcomes
+- manifest in the short and long term
+### Childhood/Adolescence
+- improved survival, health, physical growth, cognitive development, school readiness and school performance
+### Adulthood and Society
+- improved survival, health, productivity and wages in adults, and improved prosperity and social cohesion for societies